semigodking/cdns/README.md

 The following libraries are required.

 * libevent2
-* argp-standalone (Required for OpenWRT build only)
+* argp-standalone (Required for OpenWRT/FreeBSD build only)

 ### Steps
 On general linux, run commands below to build with CMake.